src-d/lookout/docs/configuration.md

 <a id=custom-footer></a>
 ### Add a Custom Message to the Posted Comments

-You can configure **lookout** to add a custom message to every comment that each analyzer returns.
+You can configure **Lookout** to add a custom message to every comment that each analyzer returns.
 This custom message will be created following the rule:
 ```
 sprinf(providers.github.comment_footer, feedback)
 ```